Sankt Goar: History

 Beginning in 1190, the town was under military protection and the jurisdiction of the Counts of Katzenelnbogen, the monastery Vögte, who had taken ownership.
 In 1245, Count Diether V of Katzenelnbogen built the castle, Burg Rheinfels.
 When the last of the Counts of Katzenelnbogen died in 1479, Sankt Goar passed to the Landgraviate of Hesse.

+The earliest known written records mentioning the existence of a local Jewish community date from this period.

 On 1 November 1527, Adam Krafft, who would later be a professor of theology, began to introduce the Reformation on a mission from Philip I, Landgrave of Hesse.
 In 1567, upon Philip's death, the Landgraviate of Hesse was divided among his four sons.
 His youngest son, Philip II, Landgrave of Hesse-Rheinfels, was awarded the Lower County of Katzenelnbogen, and thereby the castle and the town.
 In 1580, 175 people in Sankt Goar fell victim to the Plague; only 18 years later, in 1598, it claimed another 142.
 In 1635, in the midst of the Thirty Years' War, more than 200 people died in another outbreak.
 In 1598, Franz Schmoll built the Rheinfels-Apotheke in Sankt Goar, only the third apothecary in Hesse, after the ones in Kassel and Marburg.

 As a result of a longstanding dispute between Hesse-Kassel and Hesse-Darmstadt over the partitioning of the Landgraviate of Hesse, the latter had Burg Rheinfels and Sankt Goar besieged for several weeks in the summer of 1626 with help from Imperial troops. which eventually led to the town's capitulation and its attendant plundering by Spanish troops.
 Between 1626 and 1647, Sankt Goar belonged to Hesse-Darmstadt.
 In 1647, troops of Landgravine Amalie Elisabeth of Hesse-Kassel conquered the castle and the town.
 On 14 April 1648, George II, Landgrave of Hesse-Darmstadt ceded the Lower County of Katzenelnbogen along with Sankt Goar “in perpetuity” to Hesse-Kassel.